Dislocation of the hip prosthesis – short-shaft prostheses offer more safety

 Minimize dislocations in hip prostheses – conclusion

-The short-stem prosthesis has proven to be particularly safe and effective in hip surgery, especially when it comes to reducing the risk of dislocation.
+The short-shaft prosthesis has proven to be particularly safe and effective in hip surgery, especially when it comes to reducing the risk of dislocation.
 Due to their ability to take the anterior tilt into account and precisely replicate the hip anatomy, they set new standards in endoprosthetics.
 Patients benefit from more stability, fewer complications and a faster recovery.
 This type of prosthesis can be optimally inserted in specialized centers that use the most modern surgical techniques such as AMIS or ALMIS.

 MAKE AN APPOINTMENT?